-A very rare 18th Century George II sienna and white statuary marble chimney piece in the manner of Louis XV, designed by Isaac Ware.
+A very rare 18th Century George II sienna and white statuary marble fire surround in the manner of Louis XV, designed by Isaac Ware.
 Principally of well figured sienna marble with statuary marble shelf and embellishments.
 Of serpentine form, the frieze centred by a carved statuary peacock flanked by scrolling acanthus leaves.
 The hipped jambs mounted with ‘C’ scrolls above an elaborate acanthus ‘S’ scroll terminating in a rosette and suspending graduated husks.
 The whole standing on block feet.

 Philip Stanhope (1694-1772) 4th.
 Earl of Chesterfield, Chesterfield House, London.